RCR CPD Scheme

-The RCR CPD scheme is designed to be personalised, meaningful and valuable to Fellows and members placing greater emphasis on reflection, the outcomes of CPD activities, and recognising the opportunities provided by online learning.
+The RCR CPD Scheme is open to all clinical oncologists and clinical radiologists who are practising in the UK, other than those in training posts.
+The scheme is designed to be personalised, meaningful and valuable to Fellows and members, placing greater emphasis on reflection, the outcomes of CPD activities and recognising the opportunities provided by online learning.

 - The scheme maintains the principle that doctors should, as a minimum, achieve at least 250 credits over five years in order to remain up to date in their specialties.
 Ideally this should be evenly spread, with approximately 50 CPD credits achieved per year.